top of page

 2 Hour Tour - Cherbourg Ration Shed Precinct tour.

 A community-led truth-telling tour recounts experiences in the Camp Mission under "The Act".
-Hear firsthand from Aunty Jeanette, a Cherbourg Elder, about her life under the Aboriginal Protection and Restriction Act of 1897, sharing local history, poetry and community stories.
+Hear firsthand from Aunty Jeanette, a Cherbourg Elder, about her life under the Aboriginal Protection and Restriction Act of 1897, sharing local history, poetry and screening "The Early Days" and The Ration Shed films.

 Join Aunty Jeanette on a cultural and educational awareness, sharing stories of resilience and survival from Cherbourg's early days.